aappleby/hancho/README.md

 3. Zero "magic" - you control every command run.
 4. Single file, no dependencies outside python3 - copy-paste installation.

-Hancho should suffice for small to medium sized projects.
+The resulting ```hancho.py``` is under 500 lines of code and should suffice for small to medium sized projects.

 ```py
 # examples/hello_world/build.hancho